Binary-Basilisk/Magnum_Bellum/README.md

 This will be a fun game, do not worry.

-The maps will be deepe, do not die!
+The maps will be deepe, do not die! ( inside joke)